You will notice

 has very little quality of life, however you personally define that.

-Areas for consideration might include whether your cat is incontinent;
+consideration might include whether your cat is incontinent; whether

-whether your cat is able to rest comfortably; whether your cat still
+your cat is able to rest comfortably; whether your cat still enjoys

-enjoys interacting with your family.
-Obviously treatment might resolve
+interacting with your family.
+Obviously treatment might resolve some

 if there is